Contrast-Security-OSS/join-the-team/challenges.md

  **This project takes roughly 10 to 20 hours to complete**.

 For this project we are asking that you build the beginnings of a language based agent.
 The agent will simply have to be configured into the runtime of a web application and perform some very basic instrumentation.
-We often recommend that you look at existing APM technology like New Relic, AppDynamics or dynaTrace for inspiration.
+We recommend that you look at existing APM technology like New Relic, AppDynamics or dynaTrace for inspiration.
 If you are familiar with an APM agent, then you will quickly learn how to solve a basic agent instrumentation effort.

 You have the option of finding an Open Source web application leveraging one of the language frameworks below depending on which team you are applying.
 There are lots of open source web applications to choose from.
 All that we ask is that you choose one that can easily be setup and configured.
 Alternatively, if you don't really like any of the applications on GitHub, feel free to write your own based on the requirements from Project #2 for the Full Stack Engineer position.

-All projects need to count:
+All projects need to:

-* How many string objects were created for a single page request or RESTful request?
+* Count how many string objects were created for a single page request or RESTful request
-* Instrument the response to include a unique id
+* Instrument the response to include a unique ID

 We then want you to explore (2 out of 3) data points specifically: